MyBitFoundation/MyBit-Network.tech/README.md

   return true;
 }
 ```
-:heavy_exclamation_mark: The Operator can choose to accept Ether and an unlimited number of ERC20 tokens if they choose.
+:heavy_exclamation_mark: The Operator can choose to accept Ether and an unlimited number of ERC20 tokens if they want.

 ## Creating Assets
 To create assets you will use [CrowdsaleGeneratorETH](contracts/crowdsale/CrowdsaleGeneratorETH) or [CrowdsaleGeneratorERC20](contracts/crowdsale/CrowdsaleGeneratorERC20)